ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 	Have a handful of filler events or encounters ready.
 	- For each PC who's goal you weren't able to include in a major scene, develop a scene where they're able to further their goals.
 	- **Who has yet to get that treatment:** ==Emile, Mobius.== **Write theirs during break if you have to**
-		- **Rupert** gets a short dialogue with Kramer about his wife and about how to become inured against the horrors of Drakkenheim.
+		- **Rupert** gets a short dialogue with Kramer about his wife **during patrol** and about how to become inured against the horrors of Drakkenheim.
 			- They have to be willing to trade favors here.
 Kramer's is that he'll help show Rupert how to resist contamination, Rupert's has to be that he won't be the one to kill Oscar Yoren.
 			- Cannot under any circumstances tell Dr. Mobius or Emile D'Arlan, else something devious might happen to the new location where Mrs. McNamara lies.
 			- Agree to a partnership, temporary though it may be.